Custody and living arrangements with your child’s best interests in mind

 A parenting plan simply needs to be in writing, dated and signed by the parties.
 Therefore, it can be prepared by the parties themselves.
 It is not binding which means if either of the parents does not comply with the parenting plan then they have not broken any Court Orders.

-These are set out on Family Court documentation and prepared by a solicitor taking into account future events.
-They are sent with an Application to the Family Court asking the Court to consider them and then grant approval to those Orders.
+These can be obtained through the Federal Circuit and Family Court of Australia.
+The necessary documents should be prepared by a Solicitor and then filed with the Court for them to consider.
 Once those orders have been approved if either parent contravenes those Orders then the other parent can make an application to the Court for a Contravention Application.

 Get in touch